-Compensatory Damages (after accounting for the individual and family caps and compensation from sources other than this Fund)
+Compensatory Damages (after accounting for the individual and family caps and compensation from sources other than this Fund, and certain prior payments from the USVSST Fund)

 Maximum potential USVSST Fund award amount: When performing payment calculations, the USVSST Fund also calculates a maximum potential USVSST Fund award amount for each 9/11-related claimant.
 The maximum potential USVSST Fund award amount is the payment percentage of the claimant's compensatory damages after applying the caps.
-For 9/11-related third-round payments, this is calculated by determining 0.76 percent of the post-caps amount.
-Thereafter, the USVSST Fund will offset the compensation from other sources, if any, to determine the USVSST Fund award payment.
+For 9/11-related claimants participating in only the fourth round, this is the fourth-round payment percentage (0.06 percent) multiplied by the claimants' compensatory damages after applying the caps.
+For 9/11-related claimants who also participated in third-round payments, this is the total payment percentage from both rounds (0.82 percent) multiplied by the claimants' compensatory damages after applying the caps.
+Thereafter, the USVSST Fund will offset the compensation from other sources and third-round USVSST Fund payments, 16 if any, to determine the USVSST Fund award payment.